top of page

 10 ACTIVITY IDEAS TO SUPPORT YOUR CHILD’S BILINGUAL LANGUAGE DEVELOPMENT

-Are you a parent or teacher looking to expand your children's library with multilingual resources?
-Look no further than an online platform called Lingobabies.
+Are you a parent or educator seeking to enrich your children's library with diverse multilingual resources?
+Discover Lingobabies, the ultimate online platform for expanding your collection!

 Secondly, it is also probably harder for the parent than for the kids, as the parent will be working full time and then needs to make an effort to incorporate both languages every day.
 Raising bilingual kids is definitely not easy, but just remember it will pay off in the end.
 No parent ever wished they didn’t teach their child another language. 🙂